-Hours per week: 4 Credits: 4 End Examination: 60Marks Sessionals: 40Marks
+Hours per week: 4 End Examination: 60Marks Credits: 4 Sessionals: 40Marks

-The discovery of drug and developing new drug is a very long term process and very costly.
+The discovery of drug and developing new drug is a very long-term process and very costly.
 Modern drug design and discovery involves the implementation of various computational approaches to discover and analyze biologically related active compounds.
-Methods such as virtual screening, virtual library design, lead optimization and ADMET profile studies speed up the development of new active biological compounds.
+Methods such as virtual screening, ADMET profile studies, etc. speed up the development of new active biological compounds.
+Nanotechnology is the science of dealing with atoms with only a few nanometers in dimensions.
+Nanotechnology is considered more powerful than even the industrial revolution, with applications ranging from automobiles to medicine.
 This course helps in understanding the variety of methods for developing candidate drug for treatment of many disease types.

-- To let students to understand the use of informatics in drug design and development, finding new targets to treat disease; mechanism of drug designing. - To provide brief idea of various drug targets and their mechanisms of action. - To understand the concept of nanotechnology, methods and applications.
+- To understand the use of informatics in drug design and development, finding new targets to treat disease; mechanism of drug designing - To learn about various drug targets and their mechanisms of action - To acquire the knowledge in drug design by various approaches - To gain the knowledge of structure activity relationships and clinical trails - To study the concept of nanotechnology, methods and applications